stonepros/stone/doc/rbd/rbd-mirroring.rst

 ===================

-Unlike pool configuration, image configuration only needs to be performed against a single mirroring peer Ceph cluster.
+Unlike pool configuration, image configuration only needs to be performed against a single mirroring peer Stone cluster.

 Mirrored RBD images are designated as either primary or non-primary.
 This is a property of the image and not the pool.
 Images that are designated as